-If contact with a former ACTION member or a former trainee whose ACTION service included duty or training overseas should be unavoidable during the required five year waiting period, the Deputy Director for Operations may request an exception from the Director of Central Intelligence.
-Among the possible reasons for such unavoidable contact would be the designation of a former member or trainee as the liaison officer to the Domestic Collection Division.
+If contact with a former ACTION member or a former trainee whose b.
+Fulbright Grantees

+99 ACTION service included duty for training overseas should be unavoidable during the required five year waiting period, the Deputy Director for Operations may request an exception from the Director of Central Intelligence.
+Among the possible reasons for such unavoidable contact would be the designation of a former member or trainee 25 dent artists and student musicians) who have been selected to receive QQ scholarships or grants by the Board of Foreign Scholarships appointed by the President of the United States.
+Operational use of such individuals is prohibited only during the period when they are participating in the

+95 as the liaison officer to the Domestic Collection Division.